kvosbur/freecell-solitaire-solver/game-engine/memory-bank/techContext.md

 ## Next Steps

-- Expand and document the API for integration with UIs and solvers
+- Expand and document the API for integration with UIs and solvers.
+This will involve implementing the refined API design for the next major version (v0.2.0) as detailed in `activeContext.md` and `progress.md`.
-- Add deck creation, shuffling, and Microsoft-compatible deal logic
+- Add deck creation, shuffling, and Microsoft-compatible deal logic.
-- Add seed-based reproducible deals for testing/solvers
+- Add seed-based reproducible deals for testing/solvers.
-- Continue using TDD and parameterized testing for new features
+- Continue using TDD and parameterized testing for new features.
-- Expand documentation as the codebase evolves
+- Expand documentation as the codebase evolves, especially for the upcoming API changes.